top of page

 COMMUNICATIONS

-14 oral communications in national and international conferences including 1 Inorganic Reaction Mechanisms & Inorganic Biochemistry Discussion Group Meeting, Manchester, UK, 2019, 1 Young researcher lecture, EuroBIC 13, Budapest, Hungary, 2016, 2 Swedish Consortium for Artificial Photosynthesis, Uppsala University, Sweden, 2016/2017
+21 oral communications in local, national and international conferences including 1 EuroBIC 17, Münster, Germany 2014, 1 International Symposium on Applied Bioinorganic Chemistry (ISABC), Ioannina, Greece 2023, 1 Inorganic Reaction Mechanisms & Inorganic Biochemistry Discussion Group Meeting, Manchester, UK, 2019, 1 Young researcher lecture, EuroBIC 13, Budapest, Hungary, 2016, 2 Swedish Consortium for Artificial Photosynthesis, Uppsala University, Sweden, 2016/2017

-8 poster presentations in national and international conferences
+10 posters presentations in local,national and international conferences

 Publications